cornell-ece2300/ece2300-docs/docs/ece2300-lab1p1-display.md

 implementing the actual hardware design.

 Continually having to use the same complex commands over and over can be tedious.
-We strong recommend creating a few Bash shell scripts to enable you to automatically execute the commands to lint, compile, and run systematic test benches.
+We strongly recommend creating a few Bash shell scripts to enable you to automatically execute the commands to lint, compile, and run systematic test benches.
 See the discussion section for an example.